MohamedShakshak/Titanic_project_MLOps/README.md

 This repository contains an end-to-end MLOps workflow for the Titanic survival prediction task.
-It uses DVC to reproduce the data and training pipeline, Hydra and `params.yaml` for configuration, MLflow for experiment tracking and model registry management, and Docker-based services for online inference.
+It uses DVC to reproduce the data and training pipeline, Hydra and `params.yaml` for configuration, MLflow for experiment tracking and model registry management, Docker-based services for online inference, and a Prefect batch prediction flow backed by MotherDuck.

 The default workflow trains a scikit-learn pipeline that includes feature engineering, preprocessing, model fitting, evaluation, local artifact storage,